Curt Schilling: Cancer

+In 2014, Schilling was treated for throat cancer, specifically squamous-cell carcinoma; he announced that his cancer was in remission later that year.
+Schilling attributed his cancer to his use of smokeless tobacco for 30 years, and warned other MLB users of the risks.

 Conflicts with players and management

 The outspoken Schilling has engaged in several conflicts with fellow players.
 Schilling was publicly criticized by Phillies teammates Mitch Williams, Larry Andersen, and Danny Jackson for his conduct during the 1993 World Series.
 Whenever Williams, a hard-throwing closer with a penchant for unpredictability and erratic control, was on the mound, CBS television cameras caught Schilling in the dugout hiding his face with a towel.
 Although Schilling said he was nervous in the heat of the World Series, his teammates criticized him for being disrespectful.

 Schilling has directed comments toward New York Yankees third baseman Alex Rodriguez, calling a Rodríguez tag in Game 6 of the ALCS a "bush-league play" on The Jim Rome Show.

 During a radio show appearance on May 8, 2007, Schilling criticized Barry Bonds, stating: "He admitted to cheating on his wife, cheating on his taxes and cheating on the game."
 Soon after, Schilling issued an apology on his blog, stating "it was absolutely irresponsible and wrong to say what I did".

 After the 2008 season, Schilling released a blog post blasting former teammate Manny Ramirez's conduct before Ramirez left the Red Sox.

 While with the Phillies, Schilling was a vocal critic of team management.

 During a game as a Diamondback in 2003, he damaged a QuesTec camera with a bat.
 According to Schilling, the umpire behind the plate had said "I can't call that pitch a strike, the machine won't let me."
 This led to a fine and a public exchange of insults with Major League Baseball executive Sandy Alderson, who accused Schilling of whining and wanting balls to be called strikes.
 In response Schilling said Alderson was "ignorant to the facts and ignorant about what I said."